lablabs/bitnami-thanos-helm-chart/charts/thanos/README.md

 ### To 16.0.0

 This major updates the `minio` subchart to its newest major, 16.0.0.
 For more information on this subchart's major, please refer to [minio upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/minio#to-1600).

-### To 15.9.0

-This version introduces image verification for security purposes.
-To disable it, set `global.security.allowInsecureImages` to `true`.
-More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 15.0.0